 While probiotics provide a whole range of benefits for your cat’s overall wellness, there are certain situations where they can make a significant difference.

 During digestive issues.
-If your cat suffers from diarrhea, constipation, or any gastrointestinal issues, then probiotics can help.
+If your cat is experiencing diarrhea, constipation, or any other gastrointestinal issue, probiotics can help.

 After taking antibiotics.
 While antibiotics eliminate harmful bacteria, they can also kill the good bacteria.
 This can lead to digestive upset because of gut imbalance.
 Giving probiotics can restore the balance.